OUR ORGANIZATION

 OUR MISSION

-Named in honor of Texas A&M's renowned 12th Man tradition, the 12th Man Foundation's mission is to enhance Texas A&M's athletic success by funding scholarships, programs and facilities in support of championship athletics.
+The 12th Man Foundation's mission is funding scholarships, programs and facilities in support of championship athletics.

-Your financial support, whether it be through purchasing season tickets, making an annual donation or committing to a major gift, directly benefits A&M's student-athletes in the classroom and in competition.
+With close to 400 student-athletes receiving some sort of financial aid, our needs are substantial.
+Your financial support, whether it be through purchasing season tickets, making an annual donation or committing to a major gift, directly benefits Aggie student-athletes in the classroom and in competition.
+Your support ensures these young men and women leave Texas A&M prepared for the next step in their lives.

 Our History